Ring laser gyroscope: Description

 The first experimental ring laser gyroscope was demonstrated in the US by Macek and Davis in 1963.
 Various organizations worldwide subsequently developed ring-laser technology further.
 Many tens of thousands of RLGs are operating in inertial navigation systems and have established high accuracy, with better than 0.01°/hour bias uncertainty, and mean time between failures in excess of 60,000 hours.

 Ring laser gyroscopes can be used as the stable elements (for one degree of freedom each) in an inertial reference system.
 The advantage of using an RLG is that there are no moving parts (apart from the dither motor assembly (see further description below), and laser-lock), compared to the conventional spinning gyroscope.
 This means there is no friction, which eliminates a significant source of drift.
 Additionally, the entire unit is compact, lightweight and highly durable, making it suitable for use in mobile systems such as aircraft, missiles, and satellites.
 Unlike a mechanical gyroscope, the device does not resist changes to its orientation.

-Contemporary applications of the Ring Laser Gyroscope (RLG) include an embedded GPS capability to further enhance accuracy of RLG Inertial Navigation Systems (INS) on military aircraft, commercial airliners, ships, and spacecraft.
+Contemporary applications of the ring laser gyroscope include an embedded GPS capability to further enhance accuracy of RLG inertial navigation systems on military aircraft, commercial airliners, ships, and spacecraft.
 These hybrid INS/GPS units have replaced their mechanical counterparts in most applications.